Specific requirements in the Digital and IT skill area

 You may need to make certain your technology is useable by people with, for example, impaired vision, motor difficulties, cognitive impairments or learning disabilities, deafness or impaired hearing.

-You should discuss and arrange reasonable adjustments with the college or school, and student before the industry placement commences.
+You should discuss and arrange reasonable adjustments with the school or college, and student before the industry placement commences.

 Non-Disclosure Agreements (NDAs)